Prayer and Liturgy at St Thomas Aquinas

 learning traditional Christian / Catholic prayers

 Click on the link below to find the prayers your child will be learning throughout their time at St. Thomas Aquinas.
+Please take time to talk about them with your children and share them with them as often as you can.

 Staff Prayer

-Staff gather together every morning, before the school day for Staff Prayer and Reflection.
+Staff gather together before the school day for Staff Prayer and Reflection.
 Every Friday a different member of staff leads the prayer, this is an opportunity for colleagues to reflect on biblical values and promote Gospel messages.

 Mass

-Classroom Worship
+Classroom Prayer

-Celebration Assembly
+Friday Celebration

-Class assemblies
+Class Celebrations

 Carol Service